snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/README.md

-# Jetson Orin Nano Autonomous Car Portfolio
+# Jetson Orin Nano Autonomous Car with Waveshare Cobra Flex Chasis

 > **Status:** Work in progress — this repository documents the ongoing integration of a ZED stereo camera and an RPLIDAR sensor on a Waveshare Cobra Flex platform powered by an NVIDIA Jetson Orin Nano.

 ## Project Overview
-This project showcases my ROS 2 development and sensor fusion work while building an autonomous RC car.
+This project showcases a ROS 2 development and sensor fusion work while building an autonomous 1:14 car.
 The primary goal is to create a reproducible reference for deploying a Jetson Orin Nano with stereo vision (ZED) and 2D LiDAR (RPLIDAR) to perceive the environment, validate sensor agreement, and provide the foundation for autonomous navigation on the Waveshare Cobra Flex chassis.

 The repository collects:
 - **ROS 2 nodes** for translating LiDAR scans into the ZED camera frame, projecting them onto ZED images for debugging, and numerically comparing depth readings between the sensors.